 Azure Marketplace and AppSource are Microsoft-hosted online storefronts that allow third parties to publish offerings that extend Azure, Microsoft 365, Dynamics 365, and the Power Platform.

 The Microsoft Commercial Marketplace helps customers find offerings that build on Azure, Microsoft 365, and Dynamics 365.

 Illustration shows screenshots of the centrally managed Azure Hybrid Benefit for SQL Server UIs.

 A feature in preview simplifies enabling Azure Hybrid Benefit across multiple SQL Server–based Azure resources, potentially helping customers cut costs.

-Azure Hybrid Benefit could reduce costs for customers using Azure SQL Server offerings, but tracking is required to ensure license compliance and to fully exploit the benefits.
+Azure Hybrid Benefit could reduce costs for customers using SQL Server–based offerings in Azure, but tracking is required to ensure license compliance and fully exploit the benefits.

-Azure Hybrid Benefit promises substantial cost savings, but effective tracking is required to ensure licensing compliance and to fully exploit the benefits.
+Azure Hybrid Benefit for Windows Server promises substantial cost savings, but effective tracking is required to ensure license compliance and fully exploit the benefits.